The Top 10 Accelerated JD Programs (2026)

 Cal Poly & UC Hastings Law

-- Eligible: Political science students at Cal Poly, who entered Cal Poly as freshmen
+Eligible: Political Science students at California Polytechnic State University (Cal Poly) who entered as freshmen

 School of Law – University of Oregon

-- Enrolled in any major that is compatible with three-year graduation
+- Enrollment in any major compatible with a three-year undergraduate graduation

-- All CHC and major requirements by the end of junior year, except for one elective colloquium and thesis defense (136.5 undergraduate credits)
+- Completion of all CHC and major requirements by the end of junior year, except:

-- LSAT score that is at least one point above the median for the prior year’s entering class
+- LSAT: Score at least one point above the prior year’s entering class median

-CHC students at the University of Oregon interested in the 3+3 program are strongly encouraged to discuss their academic plans with their academic advisor as early as possible.
-The application fee is waived, and no commitment form is required; if they decide the 3+3 program is no longer right for them, the student can simply finish their undergraduate coursework and graduate in four years.
+CHC students at the University of Oregon interested in the 3+3 program are strongly encouraged to meet with academic advisors early in their undergraduate studies.
+The application fee is waived, and no binding commitment form is required.
+Students who decide the accelerated path is no longer a good fit may simply complete their undergraduate coursework and graduate on the traditional four-year timeline.

 College of Law – University of Cincinnati

-- University of Cincinnati (must be enrolled in one of 14 majors, see here)
+- University of Cincinnati (must be enrolled in one of 14 approved majors)

 - Thomas More University

-- Declare intent to pursue the 3+3 program at the beginning of the first year
+- Declaration of intent to pursue the 3+3 pathway at the beginning of the first undergraduate year

 School of Law – Gonzaga University